0xAX/linux-insides/mm/linux-mm-2.md

 };
 ```

-As I wrote about `request_regions` is used for registering of I/O port region and this macro used in many [places](http://lxr.free-electrons.com/ident?i=request_region) in the kernel.
+As I wrote about `request_regions` is used for registering of I/O port region and this macro is used in many [places](http://lxr.free-electrons.com/ident?i=request_region) in the kernel.
 For example let's look at [drivers/char/rtc.c](https://github.com/torvalds/linux/blob/master/char/rtc.c).
 This source code file provides [Real Time Clock](http://en.wikipedia.org/wiki/Real-time_clock) interface in the linux kernel.
 As every kernel module, `rtc` module contains `module_init` definition:

 ```C
 module_init(rtc_init);
 ```

 where `rtc_init` is `rtc` initialization function.
-This function defined in the same `rtc.c` source code file.
+This function is defined in the same `rtc.c` source code file.
 In the `rtc_init` function we can see a couple calls of the `rtc_request_region` functions, which wrap `request_region` for example:

 ```C
 r = rtc_request_region(RTC_IO_EXTENT);